From Basic to Agentic: Choosing the Right AI Copilot for Customer Support

 Agentic AI and The Enterprise

-Scalability: As companies grow globally and remotely, the need for consistent, high-quality output increases.
-Agentic AI can standardize processes and ensure that knowledge workers have access to the same level of support and information, regardless of location, training or scale.
+Scalability: Agentic AI can standardize processes and ensure that knowledge workers have access to the same level of support and information, regardless of location, training or scale.

 Employee Experience and Retention: Agentic AI can reduce the cognitive load on employees by handling a plethora of tasks without their involvement, leading to a more fulfilling work experience.
 This, in turn, helps reduce burnout and increases retention among agents.